How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Bait Station Against Wall

-In addition to snap traps, you will want to use a rodenticide bait like Eratication Rodent Bait.
-Eratication Rodent Bait is a pre-drilled bait block formulated with peanut butter, seeds, and the active ingredient diphacinone .005% to entice and eliminate rats and mice who consume this bait within 2 to 4 days.
+In addition, to snap traps, you will want to use rodenticide bait like Eratication Rodent Bait.
+Eratication Rodent Bait is a pre-drilled bait block formulated with peanut butter, seeds, and the active ingredient diphacinone .005% to entice and eliminate rats and mice that consume it within 2 to 4 days.

-As with most baits this product will need to be placed in a tamper-proof bait station such as the Solutions Rat and Mouse Bait Station.
+As with most baits, this product must be placed in a tamper-proof bait station, such as the Solutions Rat and Mouse Bait Station.

-Rats will never go more than 20 feet from their burrow so place the loaded bait stations with a distance of 20 to 40 feet between each station used.
+Rats will never go more than 20 feet from their burrow, so place the loaded bait stations at 20 to 40 feet between each station used.
 We recommend you use multiple stations to increase the chances of these pests approaching baits.

-Replace the Eratication Rodent Bait at least once a day to promote strong odors for rats and remove any deceased pests.
-After setting up traps and baits, it may take up to 2 weeks to see a noticeable reduction in pest activity.
+Replace the Eratication Rodent Bait at least once daily to promote strong odors for rats and remove any deceased pests.
+After setting up traps and baits may take up to 2 weeks to see a noticeable reduction in pest activity.
 Continue replacing the bait until rat activity has stopped.

 Key Takeaways